 Hydroxyl ions (OH- ) can break down into their constituents and produce more H+, affecting water’s potential hydrogen (pH) level.

-While the already-present free hydrogen ions determines the acidity of the water, hydroxyl ions affects its alkalinity.
-When they’re equal in numbers, the water is neutral with a perfect pH level of 7.
+While the already-present free hydrogen ions determine the water's acidity, hydroxyl ions affect its alkalinity.
+When they’re equal in number, the water is neutral with a pH level of 7.

-Acidity means that the free hydrogen ions inside in water can interact and corrode surfaces it comes in contact with.
+Acidity means that the free hydrogen ions inside the water can interact with and corrode surfaces the water comes into contact with.
 As a result, acidic water can corrode metals and cause stains on faucets, sinks, and appliances.

 On the other hand, a higher level of potential hydrogen (pH) means that the water will be less reactive with other elements and compounds it comes into contact with.
 This is because more hydroxyl ions mean less free hydrogen to react with new substances.